E.P.P. 002

 interior of:

-1. The John E. Polk Correctional Facility;
+1. The John E. Polk Correctional Facility or other jailing facility;

 ENFORCEMENT POLICY AND PROCEDURE